 Do you want to apply for citizenship in Malta?
 We recommend specialized help from our Maltese immigration lawyers.
 They can take care of the paperwork as well as collaborate with the relevant authorities.
 We mention that both EU and non-EU citizens are eligible for this citizenship, and they also have the option to invest in real estate or another field of interest.
 However, there is a living requirement in Malta to be able to apply, but you can discuss more with our lawyers.

 Malta Global Residency Programme

-The Maltese government introduced the Global Residency Programme that provides a special tax regime to those who purchase or rent a property in Malta.
-Here are the eligibility criteria for joining this programme:
+The Maltese government introduced the Global Residency Programme which provides a special tax regime to those who purchase or rent a property in Malta.
+Here are the eligibility criteria for joining this program:

 - Investment of at least EUR 275,000 must be made by foreigners interested in Malta relocation.

-- Health insurance is required to join this programme.
+- Health insurance is required to join this program.

 - Not spending more than 183 days/year outside Malta is a mandatory condition.

 - An annual tax contribution of EUR 15,000 is required.

 The applicants who qualify for this important program will receive a Tax Identification Number and a Permanent Residence Certificate.
 In terms of advantages, foreigners will benefit from permanent residence, excellent standards of living, and plenty of business opportunities, to name a few.
 Joining the Global Residency Programme can be made with complete support and legal guidance offered by our immigration lawyers in Malta.
 Feel free to discuss this with our specialists and solicit legal assistance in this matter or for obtaining a residence permit in Malta.